 Munich's largest and most traditional breweries cordially invite you to join the festivities.
-Drink beer by the litre (teetotallers don't need to worry: sodas and water are also available), eat traditional Bavarian food such as pretzels with a diameter of 15 inches.
-Listen to live brass bands playing traditional Bavarian music as well as more up-to-date music, and enjoy yourself with hundreds of other people from all over the world, dancing and singing the hours away.
+Drink beer by the litre (teetotallers don't need to worry: sodas and water are also available) and eat traditional Bavarian food such as pretzels with a diameter of 15 inches.

 For a cosy and traditional experience, head for the Augustiner Festzelt.
 Its particularly authentic atmosphere is partly thanks to the fact that the beer served here comes from Munich’s oldest brewery and is still tapped from classic wooden kegs.
 The regional delicacies and the friendly waiters and waitresses also make the Augustiner tent one of the most rustic of them all.